Rate Limits

 Overview

 Rate limits control the number of API requests your application can make within a specific time.
-These limits apply to each API key and help maintain system stability while ensuring fair resource allocation.
+These limits are allocated at the account level and help maintain system stability while ensuring fair resource allocation.

 Rate limit tiers